KDE/documentation-develop-kde-org/content/docs/plasma/krunner/_index.md

 Since the query may change while the Runner is processing in another thread, the user may no longer care about the results the Runner in this thread is currently generating.
 In this case, the context object we received will be marked as invalid.
 By checking this, particularly before doing expensive processing or spinning in a potentially large loop, the Runner can avoid using more CPU and thread pool time than necessary.
 This makes the user interface feel snappier.

-Next, we create a [Plasma::QueryMatch](docs:krunner;QueryMatch) object and add it to our list of matches:
+Next, we create a [KRunner::QueryMatch](docs:krunner;QueryMatch) object and add it to our list of matches:
 {{< readfile file="/content/docs/plasma/krunner/homefilesrunner/homefilesrunner.cpp" highlight="cpp" start=85 lines=16 >}}

-[Plasma::QueryMatch](docs:krunner;QueryMatch) objects are small data containers, little more than glorified structs really.
+[KRunner::QueryMatch](docs:krunner;QueryMatch) objects are small data containers, little more than glorified structs really.
 As such, they are generally created on the stack, are thread safe, and can be copied and assigned without worry.

 We set several of the properties on the match, including the text and icon that will be shown in the user interface.
 The ID that is set is specific to our Runner and can be used for later saving, ranking and even re-creation of the match.
 The data associated with the match is also specific to the Runner; any `QVariant` may be associated with the match, making later execution of the match easier.